drajer-health/eCRNow/README.md

 Change the ERSD File location to reflect where to find the ersd file that contains the trigger code definitions.

-Chnage the logfile location to reflect where you want to log the data.
+Change the logfile location to reflect where you want to log the data.

 **Frontend:**